Model-independent bubble wall velocities in local thermal equilibrium: Template model and results

 \subsection{Wall velocity}

 An important consequence of the previous discussion is that regions of the parameter space with a detonation solution always come with a deflagration or hybrid solution as well.
 Specifically, since $\alpha_{n,\min}^{\rm def}$ is the smallest $\alpha_n$ at which a bubble can nucleate, and since $\alpha_{n,\max}^{\rm hyb}=\alpha_{n,\max}^{\rm det}$, the range of possible $\alpha_n$ for detonations is always included in the one for deflagrations and hybrids.
-Although there are two solutions to the hydrodynamic equations in this region of $\alpha_n$, only the slower one is realistic as we can imagine that the bubble is nucleated with vanishing wall velocity and accelerates until the first static solution is obtained.
-Therefore, in LTE, realistic static solutions are always deflagration or hybrid solutions.
-We will thus omit detonation solutions in this section, as they have no practical purpose.
+If we imagine the bubbles to accelerate slowly to the steady-state solution after nucleation, we conclude that only the deflagration and hybrid solutions are relevant, as these are reached before the detonation solution would be obtained.